Holiday Wine Pairings

 • Feature Sparkling Wine.
 As a great palate cleanser, Sparkling Wine allows you to eat a HEAVY holiday meal without it ever feeling too heavy.
 Sparkling Wine holds up nicely to even the most serious parts of a holiday meal, without ever being too wimpy or too strong.

 • Make Sure Your Dessert Wine Is Sweeter than the Dessert.
-Per my recent article entitled “Pairing Wine with Dessert”, if you do the opposite, you end up with an unpleasant, bitter tasting experience.
+If you don’t do this, you end up with an unpleasant experience.

 My Recommended Holiday Wine Pairings

-This year, I’m recommending two specific wines for holiday wine pairings: Cabernet Franc and Sparkling Wine.
+This year, I’m recommending two specific wines for holiday wine pairings: Grenache and Sparkling Wine.
 Be my guest to add many more wines to your gatherings.
 But I think if you include these two wines, you and your guests will be incredibly happy.
 Let me explain why.

 Why Sparkling Wine

 As I mentioned earlier, Sparkling Wine’s palate-cleansing ability is greatly needed and much appreciated during HEAVY meals.
-A heavier wine, while it might pair more perfectly with a particular dish, will just be heavy on top of heavy, which isn’t any fun.
+A heavier wine will just be heavy on top of heavy, which isn’t any fun.

 Sparkling Wine also works well with all parts of the meal.
 It’s great with appetizers such as crackers topped with brie and pear, stuffed mushrooms and olives.
 It pairs beautifully with the main courses, including turkey or ham, and the serious side dishes like stuffing and mashed potatoes.